jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-15-jamstack-with-gatsby-and-netlify/index.md

 But I'd like to talk about the `gatsby-image` component.
 Opting-in to use that for your images, is a great way to grab some of those high impact low effort low hanging fruit.

 Depending on what your app is like, images could make up for a big portion of all the resources you serve to users.
 In some cases it could be up north of 70%.
-Now, admitedly, byte for byte JavaScript has higher cost than images, because it also under goes parsing and execution after downloading, but Gatsby manages that for you, and images are still very important to handle right.
+Now, admittedly, byte for byte JavaScript has higher cost than images, because it also under goes parsing and execution after downloading, but Gatsby manages that for you, and images are still very important to handle right.

 At the very least I suggest you use [squoosh.app][] to resize and optimize your original assets.